 - Stephen Harper, Prime Minister of Canada, sang John Lennon's "Imagine" with a little Asian girl for a photo op during his 2011 campaign trail.
 Stephen Harper is a conservative who planned to buy warplanes to wage war in the middle east, boost military spending, reduce gun control, and has much of his backing from conservative religious communities.
 Yoko Ono was so displeased, she demanded that YouTube pull all videos of the performance.

 - During this performance, his only comment was "I might get in trouble for that line!" referring to "Imagine there's no heaven."
 'Cause, you know, that's the most jarring part of a pro-war state leader singing a song about world peace through enlightened anarchy.

-- PM Harper had earlier sang "I Get By With A Little Help From My Friends" with the Toronto Philharmonic Orchestra during a parliamentary crisis in which all the other party leaders threatened to band together and form a coalition government against him.
+- PM Harper had earlier sang The Beatles' "I Get By With A Little Help From My Friends" with the Toronto Philharmonic Orchestra during a parliamentary crisis in which all the other party leaders threatened to band together and form a coalition government against him.

 - Including the line "I get high with a little help from my friends".
 Harper's government is staunchly anti-drug, and he says he's never used any himself.